 If you are looking for a Meaning-for-Meaning translation, try the New King James Version (NKJV) or the Christian Standard Bible (CSB).

 Lastly, there are Paraphrase translations.
-As the name suggests, Paraphrase translations put aside the notion of any sort of one-to-one translation.
+As the name suggests, Paraphrase Bible translations put aside the notion of any sort of one-to-one translation.
 Instead, these are narrative retellings of the stories of scripture.
 This can be extremely helpful for those with no knowledge of the stories of the Bible; they are engaging and compelling summaries of each Biblical book.
-However, for those looking to dig into the Bible, or for those who hold the importance of textual accuracy in high regard, these translations may not be the best fit.
+However, for those looking to dig into the Bible, or for those who hold the importance of textual accuracy in high regard, these literal translations of the bible may not be the best fit.

-If you are looking for a Paraphrase translation, try the New International Readers Version (NIRV), the Good News Translation (GNT), and The Message (MSG).
+If you are looking for a Paraphrase Bible translation, try the New International Readers Version (NIRV), the Good News Translation (GNT), and The Message (MSG).

 A Comparative Look